pairshaped/curlingio-docs/docs/club-management/curlers.md

 ## Importing Curler Profiles

-If this is your club's first season using Curling I/O then you can import curlers from a previous season that do not yet have a profile in the system by uploading a CSV file.
+If this is your club's first season using Curling IO then you can import curlers from a previous season that do not yet have a profile in the system by uploading a CSV file.

 We don't recommend this in general since it's not difficult for your curlers to register themselves, and your curlers will only see the profiles you imported for them if they login using one of the email addresses in the profile.